Lieutenant Frederick Arthur Makin

 On January 5, 1900 he enlisted as a private (#2711) in the Imperial Yeomanry and fought with the 1st Battalion of the 23rd Company in the 2nd Boer War in South Africa.
 The Imperial Yeomanry were a mounted volunteer force and Officers and men were required to bring their own horses, clothing and saddlery with the Government providing arms, ammunition, camp equipment and transport.
 He served in South Africa from February 11, 1900 to January 28, 1901 and was discharged by his own request after, completing his service, on March 18, 1901.
 For his services he was awarded the Queen’s South Africa Medal with Clasps “Cape Colony”, “Orange Free State” and “S. A. 1901”.

 Frederick was commissioned as a second lieutenant into the 9th Manchester Regiment effective May 24, 1913 after serving as a cadet for 3 years in the Officers Training Corp of Manchester University.
-He was promoted to full Lieutenant on January 24 of the following year.
+He was promoted to full Lieutenant on January 24 of the following year and appointed officer in charge of the machine gun section in May, 1914.
 He sailed with the battalion to Egypt and served with them through their training and preparations for action.
 He landed with the Battalion in Gallipoli on May 9, 1915.
 Regimental records show that he left the Battalion on June 3rd and was evacuated sick to the Deaconess Hospital in Alexandria, where he was admitted with Typhoid Fever on June 7, 1915 and subsequently invalided to the UK and struck off the strength of the Battalion when he embarked on the hospital ship Asturias, at Alexandria on August 15, 1915.
 He arrived at Southampton on August 26th and was admitted to the 3rd London General Hospital, Wandsworth.

 He is not mentioned in any of the Battalion or Brigade war diaries but the following article appeared in the Ashton Reporter on September 4, 1915: